Guiding Light (1970–1979): Show development

-During the 1970s, the head writer for Guiding Light stabilized, with two main storylines from January 1, 1970, to December 31, 1979.
-Robert Soderberg and Edith Sommer wrote the first half of the decade until the spring of 1973.
-Then James Gentile, Robert Cenedella, and James Lipton continued in the same direction until near the end of October 1975.
+Writers Robert Soderberg and Edith Sommer wrote the show for several years until the spring of 1973.
+Then James Gentile, Robert Cenedella, and James Lipton continued until near the end of October 1975.

 Under Soderberg and Sommer's leadership, several memorable storylines concluded, including the gaslighting of Dr. Sara McIntyre by her first husband, Lee Gantry, and his housekeeper Miss Mildred Foss.
 The killing of Stanley Norris was also set up, and the mystery lasted for several months until the last-minute confession by another woman, who died in court.
-The characters of Katherine "Kit" Vestid and Charlotte Waring Bauer became one of the most interesting pairs of villainesses.
-In contrast, the character of Roger Thorpe was introduced and became one of the most major and remembered characters in daytime TV, played by Michael Zaslow.
+Another focus was the villainesses Katherine "Kit" Vested and Charlotte Waring Bauer.

-Throughout the 1970s, Roger Thorpe became more of a villain but a complicated, multi-faceted one.
+The character of Roger Thorpe was introduced, played by Michael Zaslow, and became a fan favorite.
 His on-and-off again romance with Holly Norris Bauer Thorpe, Stanley Norris' daughter, created by Soderberg and Sommer, became one of the most popular and riveting romances on television.

-Longtime cast member Theo Goetz, who played Papa Bauer on The Guiding Light, passed away on December 29, 1972 at the age of 78.
-Soderberg and Somer wrote a tribute episode that aired on February 27, 1973, after Papa Bauer's death was incorporated into the show.
+Longtime cast member Theo Goetz, who played Papa Bauer on The Guiding Light, died on December 29, 1972 at the age of 78.
+Soderberg and Sommer wrote a tribute episode that aired on February 27, 1973, after Papa Bauer's death was incorporated into the show.
 The episode featured a memorial service where Dr. Ed Bauer gave a memorable eulogy and Mike Bauer sang one of Papa's favorite songs.

 Under Soderberg and Sommer, the romantic triangle between the Bauer sons, Mike and Ed, and Leslie Jackson Bauer Norris heated up, with Bert finding out about the romance during Leslie's trial for supposedly murdering Stanley Norris.
 This storyline was criticized by Charita Bauer, who played Bert, for not focusing on the show's main theme of family support.